Alfonso Lista: Demographics

-In the 2020 census, the population of Alfonso Lista was 34,061 people, with a density of sigfig 34,061/347.46.
+In the 2024 census, the population of Alfonso Lista was 34,810 people, with a density of sigfig 34,810/347.46.

 The indigenes are largely Ifugao, with smaller numbers of Bontoc and Gaddang originating in the surrounding areas.
 The majority of the population are Ilocano who began farming the area in the 1930s.

+Economy

+Corn production serves as the primary source of economy for Alfonso Lista's farmers.
+Alfonso Lista serves as one of the pump irrigation projects that draws water from the Magat Dam reservoir.
+Alfonso Lista serves as a notable hub for cattle raising in the Cordillera region.

 Government

 Local government

 Alfonso Lista, belonging to the lone congressional district of the province of Ifugao, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.